Saatvikg02/326Project/README.md

 The objective is to create a interactive terminal based movie information data set.
 =======
-Names: Ethan Weber, Edward James, Saatvik Gangavarapu The objective is to create a interactive terminal based movie information data set.
+Names: Ethan Weber, Edward James, Saatvik Gangavarapu, Anwar Hassen, Mazen Hamza The objective is to create a interactive terminal based movie information data set.
 >>>>>>> a3dd7344fe5611a0715ab44479141fdc8615fda9